MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 Installation
 ============

 The Core Engine and its components are mandatory.
-In the platform configuration file, check :guilabel:`Multi Applications` to install the Core Engine in "Multi-Sandbox" mode.
-Otherwise, the "Single application" mode is installed.
+By default, it is configured with Mono-Sandbox capability.
+See the :ref:`core_engine_capabilities` section to update the Core Engine with Multi-Sandbox or Tiny-Sandbox capability.

 Abstraction Layer
 =================

-MicroEJ Core Engine Abstraction Layer implementation can be found on `MicroEJ Github`_ for several RTOS.
+Core Engine Abstraction Layer implementations can be found on `MicroEJ Github`_ for several RTOS.

 .. _MicroEJ Github: https://github.com/orgs/MicroEJ/repositories?q=AbstractionLayer-Core&type=all&language=&sort=